Universality of capillary rising in corners: Abstract

 \section{Abstract}

-We study the dynamics of capillary rising in corners.
-Using Onsager principle, we derive a partial differential equation that describes the time evolution of meniscus profile.
-We obtain both numerical solutions and self-similar solutions to this partial differential equation.
-Our results show that the advance of the meniscus front follows a time-scaling of $t^{1/3}$, in agreement with the experimental results and theoretical conjecture of Ponomarenko \emph{et al.}
+We study the dynamics of viscous capillary rising in small corners between two curved walls described by a function $y=cx^n$ with $n \ge 1$.
+Using Onsager principle, We derive a partial differential equation that describes the time evolution of the meniscus profile.
+By solving the equation both numerically and analytically, we show that the capillary rising dynamics is quite universal.
+Our theory explains the surprising finding by Ponomarenko \emph{et al.} that the time dependence of the height not only obeys the universal power law of $t^{1/3}$, but also that the prefactor is almost independent of $n$.